“We asked the captain what course of action he proposed to take toward a beast so large, so terrifying, and unpredictable.

 The modern world isn’t swept away by his coming reign, and it is possible he will do great things.

-Regardless, his success or failure will keep daring us to stay true to our will for good–and to realize our individual potentials to be as good or a greater human being than he is.
+Regardless, his success or failure will keep daring us to stay true to our will for good–and to realize our individual potential to be a better human being than he is–or anyone else now alive, or anyone from the past who’s dead.

 Eighty years ago this year, the Nazis staged the Olympics in Berlin, hoping it would be a global exhibition of power.

-At Berlin Olympic Stadium, Hitler opened the festivities; 25,000 pigeons were loosed as cannons fired.
+At Berlin Olympic Stadium, Hitler opened the festivities, and 25,000 pigeons were loosed as cannons fired.

 It was glorious.